 Writing your ad

-Google Ads start with a headline and then have two more sections (the description lines) where you can say more about your product or service.
-Your headline (in the blue text below) should be no longer than 25 characters and needs to attract the attention of your readers and be relevant to their search.
+Text adverts on Google Ads allow you to create 3 headlines (shown in the blue text below) and 2 descriptions.
+Headline 1, which appears at the top of your advert, should be no longer than 30 characters and needs to attract the attention of your readers and be relevant to their search.

 The ad below from Argos is a great example of how an ad should be written.
 The headline grabs your attention because TVs are expensive and being able to spread the cost will appeal to a lot of people.
 There are a lot of benefits mentioned (buy now, pay later, great deals, same day delivery, low prices and free click & collect) so it’s giving people lots of good reasons to click on the ad.